 During my journey I had so many new experiences, many of which were positive, however, with those amazing experiences came some challenging ones.
-What I probably found the most difficult to witness, was the contrast between the way different people lived.
+What I probably found the most difficult to witness in South America, was the contrast between the way different people lived.
 Some situations I experienced, although difficult, made a big impact.
-Making me have a more real perspective on how other people around the world are living.
+Making me have a more realistic perspective on how other people around the world are living.
 It has taken me some time to write this post and it isn’t massively long, however, I really wished to share it with you.
-The main reason being, I wished to convey some of what I saw and experienced, in the hope you may wish to help.
-I also think it’s so important, to share experiences with people, that are meaningful to you.
+The main reason being, I wished to convey some of what I saw and experienced, in the hope you may wish to help or go and make your own unqiue and meaningful experiences.

-When I first arrived in Rio and my bus drove past the outskirts of a favela (Brazilian Portuguese for slum), I was taken aback and a little shocked.
-It’s important to note that each favela is very different.
-They could almost be seen as different worlds; some are seen to be quieter and safe, others are still recognised as being dangerous, some have good services, such as running water and electricity, whereas others don’t have a decent sanitary system.
+My first stop in South America was Rio De Janeiro.
+When I first arrived my bus drove past the outskirts of a favela (Brazilian Portuguese for slum) and I have to say I was taken aback and a little shocked.
+Something I learnt was that each favela is very different.
+They could almost be seen as different worlds, although still in South America; some are seen to be quieter and safe, others are still recognised as being dangerous, some have good services, such as running water and electricity, whereas others don’t have a decent sanitary system.
 Every favela also has its own culture, vibe and community, and have some different types of people living there.
 So, the first experience of my trip was a pretty big reality shock on how other people were living.
 I spent the rest of the day exploring the more touristy areas of Rio, including Sugar Loaf Mountain and Christ the Redeemer.
 Which felt worlds apart from the favela I had seen earlier that morning.
 It showed me a world of money, tourism and what appeared to be a better quality of living.
 In one day I got a glimpse of the different ways people live in South America, and I have to admit, the contrast took me back a little.
 I continued to witness both ends of the spectrum, in terms of how people lived.
 There would be beautiful, polished mansions on one side of the street, and people living with no shelter on the other.
 I know this isn’t just specific to South America, however, it just felt so much more extreme.
 I spent some of the trip travelling through genuinely poor areas; where communities were built on very little and families fed themselves on what they could farm.
-I saw favelas, that were built up of shelters that had no protection from the weather, no windows, no furniture and rubbish in giant heaps in the roads.
+I saw favelas, that was built up of shelters that had no protection from the weather, no windows, no furniture and rubbish in giant heaps in the roads.
 It was a little upsetting to see at times.

 Brazil was the first country on my trip and I already felt as if I had discovered a whole new world.
 I continued my journey with an open mind.
 My wait at the Argentina border, in a very run down bus depot, made me witness children begging and being brutally moved on by security.
 I was later told by a hostel work, not to give them any money, because their parents force them out to work and stop them attending school.
 Apparently, the government were trying to stop this, and those seen to be giving the children money were not helping the cause.